Young Money Entertainment: History

+2003–2010: Label beginnings and We Are Young Money

+In February 2003, Lil Wayne launched the Young Money Entertainment label, a 51-49% joint venture of both Wayne and Cash Money Records co-founder Birdman.
+In 2007, In an interview with Vibe magazine, Lil Wayne detailed he stepped down as President of the label, and had given the position to Cortez Bryant.
+Later in the year, rapper Curren$y, who had been with the label since 2004, took to his MySpace page to announce he was no longer working with Young Money.
+Beginning in 2009, Mack Maine has served as the label's president.
+In the summer of 2009, Lil Wayne confirmed the signings of former B2K member Omarion, Canadian rapper Drake (who had signed a joint venture between Cash Money Records and Young Money), and Queens rapper Nicki Minaj, who had already released her third mixtape Beam Me Up Scotty under the label earlier in the year.
+In October, Omarion confirmed that he had amicably departed Young Money two months after signing with them in June.

 To promote the label's first collaboration album, We Are Young Money, Young Money artists embarked on the Young Money Tour.
-The collaborative album was released on December 21, 2009, and debuted at number nine on the US Billboard 200 chart, selling 142,000 copies in its first-week sales.
+The collaborative album, lead by founders Lil Wayne and Mack Maine, featured respective label members Gudda Gudda, Jae Millz, Drake, Tyga (who had signed with the group in 2008), Shanell, Minaj, and forthcoming artist Lil Twist.
+The album, was released on December 21, 2009, and debuted at number nine on the US Billboard 200 chart, selling 142,000 copies in its first-week sales.
 The album was certified gold by the Recording Industry Association of America (RIAA) for selling over a shipments of 500,000 copies in the United States.
 We Are Young Money featured the highly successful single "BedRock", which debuted at thirty six on the Billboard Hot 100 on the week ending December 12, 2009.

 On the week ending March 13, 2010, the song reached a peak of two, making it the most successful single by the group on the chart.

 "BedRock" debuted in the UK Singles Chart on February 6, 2010, at forty.
 On March 6, 2010, the single climbed to twenty two, and the subsequent week the single climbed to eighteen, marking Young Money's first Top 20 hit in the UK.
 Peaking at number nine on April 3, 2010, making it Young Money's first Top 10 hit in the UK.